Suffolk Inclusive Growth Investment Fund

 About the fund

-The Suffolk Inclusive Growth Investment Fund (SIGIF) is a £1.65m fund allocated by Suffolk Public Sector Leaders (SPSL) and New Anglia Local Enterprise Partnership (NALEP) to support local, place-based economic recovery from Covid 19 across Suffolk.
+The Suffolk Inclusive Growth Investment Fund (SIGIF) was established by Suffolk Growth following allocations from Suffolk Public Sector Leaders (SPSL) and New Anglia Local Enterprise Partnership (NALEP).
+The Fund supports local, place-based economic recovery from Covid 19 across Suffolk.

 The Fund will support projects that respond to the significant impact of COVID 19 on Suffolk’s businesses, employees, and our local economy.